xPenguin100/xPenguin100/README.md

 # 👋Hello!

-My name is PenguinCraft and I am a very knowledgeable person.
-I currently live in the USA.
+My name is PenguinCraft and I am a developer.
+I currently reside in the USA.

 ## 😎 Tools and Programming Languages